j-shm/vr-house-builder/Assets/Self/Building System/objects/objects.md

 ### Create Json File

 Create a .json file in the same directory with the same name e.g window.glb window.json.
-Fill in infomation about the object here's the format:
+Fill in information about the object here's the format:

 ```json
 {